theoretick/sweet-codechallenge/optimization_notes.md

   I made the webapp too, its up on heroku over here: !!!!!!!!!!!!!!!

   Original runtime of the v1 code on my Macbook was ```real  10m30.413s```.
-  After my optimizations I got it down to ```real 7m25.126s```, ~30% faster.
+  After my optimizations I got it down to ```real 6m9.464s```, ~40% faster.

 1) Explain how your optimization works and why you took this approach

   The main approach I took during optimization involved modifying the sorting algorithm used.
-I ran profiler and took a look at the most expensive operations, of which #sort was included.
-Ruby's built-in sort is a generic implementation of a quicksort which, while often efficient, is extremely slow when acting on a nearly-sorted list.
-The v1 code is continuously using the expensive #sort method with only single additions to the end of a sorted set.
+I ran profiler and took a look at the most expensive operations, of which Array#sort was near the top.
+Ruby's #sort is an implementation of a quicksort which is extremely slow when acting on a nearly-sorted list.
+The v1 code is continuously using the expensive
+  #sort method with only single additions to the end of a sorted set.
   Instead, by using an insert_sort it prevents such an expensive operation.
   By writing one it cut computation down dramatically.
+I then added a shortcut to the #insert_sort method to check if check_num is greater than half.
+  This can potentially save significant time and once added took another minute off the runtime (```real 7m25.126s``` down to ```real  6m9.464s```).
+  By adding quarter checks as well it would likely increase it even more.

   A couple secondary optimizations I made were to initialize some of the commonly used variables in the beginning of the #each_line block so they